(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 Currently 15% off on Amazon

-JBL Boombox 3 – Best ‘boombox’ style all-in-one speaker.
+JBL Boombox 4 – Best ‘boombox’ style all-in-one speaker.

 In classic boombox form-factor, this speaker is definitely able to hit those low notes that dub/reggae demands and is nice to carry around with the handle.
 JBL makes good quality sound gear through and through and I was very surprised when I heard this speaker because I was expecting ‘typical Bluetooth speaker’ sound.

 It’s straightforward, robust, reliable, no-frills, just good.
-If you don’t mind the size and weight, picking this one up isn’t too bad of an idea, but I’d personally get into more ‘professional’ level gear which does have better attributes and the JBL Boombox does teeter into the territory of not exactly portable (backpack or duffel bag).
+If you don’t mind the size and weight, picking this one up isn’t too bad of an idea, but at this price I’d personally get into more ‘professional’ level gear which does have better attributes and the JBL Boombox does teeter into the territory of not exactly portable (backpack or duffel bag).
 IT doesn’t have crazy high sound output, but it’s good enough for yourself and a few friends!

 amazon logo png